effector/logger/README.md

 Just call `attachLogger` in your entrypoint module.

 NOTE: To "see" the `createStore`, `createEvent`, etc calls `effector-logger` needs to be imported at the very top of your entrypoint module.
+This way initial states of stores will be properly logged at the moment of `attachLogger` call.

+Update logs are not affected by import order.

 ```ts
 // src/index.tsx